Difford & Tilbrook (album): Background

-Popdose described the circumstances around the album's recording as "less than ideal".
 Glenn Tilbrook had recently married Pam Baker who Difford disliked, and had become overly involved with certain aspects of the Difford & Tilbrook project; Difford reported that Baker had requested that she approve and amend his lyrics before she passed them on to Tilbrook.
 Both men also struggled with illegal substance abuse at the time, with Difford using cocaine and Tilbrook heroin.

 Track listing

 All songs written by Difford and Tilbrook.